BlueManCZ/SIF/README.md

 # Known issues

-This is a list of games that are impossible to fix right now.
+This is a list of games that are impossible to fix at the moment.

 **Games with unknown WM_CLASS:**